alialauren1/ME405-Term-Project/README.md

 As we continue to test our project, further tests will be necessary to determine the optimal balance between speed, the system stability and accuracy.
 This process may involve fine-tuning parameters beyond just changing the Kp.
 This may incude making the chamber of the system bigger and other factors.

-### Lab Demo
+### Lab Demo Results
 The below plot shows the pressure inside the syringe.
 The autonomous journey is one in which the system reaches the desired setpoint, waits for a duration, and then returns to the initial pressure.

+<img width="360" alt="image" src="https://github.com/alialauren1/ME405-Term-Project/assets/157066441/75d0b395-c743-4855-a188-f06f3c17799e">

+Figure 7.
+Plot of Pressure vs Time inside the syringe with a setpoint of 17 [psi].

 This journey mimics future developement of our larger senior project in which this pressure chamber will be attached to a drone.
 We anticipate it will be beneficial for some remote or signal to send a desired depth as the setpoint to the system, in which the chamber will submerge with the drone, going to that depth.
 It will remain there, possible to collect data, and then autonomously return to the surface.

-<img width="360" alt="image" src="https://github.com/alialauren1/ME405-Term-Project/assets/157066441/75d0b395-c743-4855-a188-f06f3c17799e">

-Figure 7.
-Plot of Pressure vs Time inside the syringe with a setpoint of 17 [psi].
+We are satisfied with the final results.
+The chamber is able to reach pressures higher than a pressure corresponding to 5ft, which was what we wanted to achieve.
+It is also able to maintain the increase in pressure while the motor is turned off, which is a satisfying result.

 ## What we have learned
+Designing this system taught us how important it is to design and test early.
+Although most of the system was done with a reasonable amount of time, we were faced with issues causing the system to take longer to complete than anticipated.

 ### 3D Printing
 While 3D printing gears and housing system for our project we learned that tolerances while creating parts is harder to achieve.
 When 3D printing the gears it was harder to align the gears causing the small gears to slip and not allowing for our system to be as efficient as it can be.